vmware-archive/public-tools/cftunnel/README.md

 ## How?

-Assuming you're already logged onto PWS, you can use the following instructions:
+Assuming you're already logged onto PWS or a PCF instance, you can use the following instructions:

 ```
 git clone https://github.com/pivotal-education/public-tools.git